DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 3, 5, 6, 10-12, 20, 21, 24, and 28-33 are rejected under 35 U.S.C.
+Claims 3, 5, 6, 10-12, 20, 21, 24, and 28-34 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception without significantly more.
 The claim(s) recite(s) an abstract idea.
 This judicial exception is not integrated into a practical application because the claims do not recite any additional limitations that utilizes the abstract idea in a manner that imposes a meaningful limit on the exception.
-Independent claim 21 is directed to a method for accelerating measurement of a volume of blood comprising combining in a container a volume of fluid and an amount of a red blood cell flocculant to accelerate red blood cell sedimentation, determining a volume of settled red blood cells in the container at room temperature and without centrifugation to provide a volumetric measurement of a stable red blood cell sedimentation, and approximating the volume of blood in the fluid according to the formula Vb=Vₘ/(Hct x ɳ) wherein Vb is blood volume in milliliters, Vₘ is sedimentation of red blood cells in milliliters, Hct is an average hematocrit, and n is the red blood cell packing ratio of the container, wherein approximating the blood volume is accelerated compared to approximating blood volume in the absence of the red blood cell flocculant.
-Determining a volume of settled red blood cells, approximating the volume of blood, and comparing the determined volumes to approximated volumes in the absence of a red blood cell flocculant are mental steps that only require viewing the container and recording the volumes of sedimented red blood cells and blood volume.
-The Examiner notes that the claims do not recite a practical application as nothing is done after the determinations of sedimented red blood cells and blood volume are determined.
+Independent claim 21 is directed to a method for accelerating a rate of sedimentation of red blood cells comprising combining in a container a volume of fluid and an amount of a red blood cell flocculant to accelerate red blood cell sedimentation wherein the flocculant imparts a cationic charge to the red blood cells, determining a volume of settled red blood cells in the container at room temperature in about 15 minutes and without centrifugation to provide a volumetric measurement of a stable red blood cell sedimentation, approximating the volume of blood in the fluid according to the formula Vb=Vm/(Hct X ɳ) wherein Vb is blood volume in milliliters, Vm is sedimentation of red blood cells in milliliters, Hct is an average hematocrit, and ɳ is the red blood cell packing ratio of the container, wherein approximating the blood volume is accelerated compared to approximating blood volume in the absence of the red blood cell flocculant, and using the blood volume to assess a clinical condition.
+Determining a volume of settled red blood cells, approximating the volume of blood, and assessing a clinical condition are mental steps that only require viewing the container, recording the volumes of sedimented red blood cells and blood volume, and mentally evaluating a clinical condition.
+The Examiner notes that the claims do not recite a practical application as assessing a clinical is a mental step, and is not a particular treatment.
 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the additional elements of the claim are directed to combining a fluid and a red blood cell flocculant in a container.
 Receiving a volume of fluid in a container is considered as routine and conventional activity as fluids are commonly received in containers.
-Additionally, administering a volume of blood to a subject in need of blood is considered as insignificant extra-solution activity that does not integrate the judicial exception into a practical application.
-As set forth in the MPEP, conventional or obvious post-solution activity does not transform an unpatentable principle into a patentable process.
-Also, the step of administering blood to a subject in need is merely a nominal or tangential addition to the claim that does not pose a meaningful limit on the judicial exception.
 With respect to the flocculant, the Examiner makes note of reference to Sauvignet et al., (US 2011/0147304) and Chiattello (US 2018/0028431) who teach polyDADMAC added to a container.
 The Examiner also makes note of reference to Van Ness et al., (US 2004/0029143) who teach utilizing polyDADMAC to separate red blood cells from a whole blood sample.
 As such, the limitation of adding a red blood cell flocculant to a container is also known in the art and does not provide significantly more to the instant claims.
-Therefore, based on the limitations of the instant claims, the Examiner contends that claims 3, 5, 6, 10-12, 20, 21, 24, and 28-33 are directed to an abstract idea without significantly more, and therefore are directed to ineligible subject matter under 35 U.S.C.
+Additionally, Therefore, based on the limitations of the instant claims, the Examiner contends that claims 3, 5, 6, 10-12, 20, 21, 24, and 28-33 are directed to an abstract idea without significantly more, and therefore are directed to ineligible subject matter under 35 U.S.C.
 101.

 Conclusion